bacor/probmodstutorial/parts/01-bags.md

 But what if the bags contain multiple colors?
 You can be fairly certain that a black marble was drawn from bag 1, but some uncertainty remains.
 It could also have been drawn from 2 or 3, even though that is less likely.
-This is uncertainty is even larger after observing a blue marble, since bag 1 and 2 contain nearly equal numbers of blue marbles.
+This uncertainty is even larger after observing a blue marble, since bag 1 and 2 contain nearly equal numbers of blue marbles.

 Let's further complicate the example and suppose that bag 1 and 3 are positioned much further away than bag 2.
 As a result, drawing from bag 2 becomes twice as likely as drawing from bag 1 or 3.